 Bernard Lewis: Mentor

 When I first met Bernard Lewis in Princeton, in 1976, he was 60 and I was 22.
 After a few class sessions, he gave me a key to his office at the Institute for Advanced Study, and the mission of cataloguing the flood of incoming offprints.
 On weekends, I sat in his chair, in the midst of his vast library, and during the week I would meet him for walks in the Institute’s woods.
 Before or after, he would guide me through his library shelf by shelf, offering comments on books and lore about their authors.
-I prepared my dissertation under him, we became friends, and we have remained friends.
+I prepared my dissertation under him, we became friends, and we remained friends until his death in 2018.
 Here we are seated together at a conference in honor of his 80th birthday in 1996.
 Who could have imagined on that occasion that his biggest-selling book still lay ahead of him?

 Rabin and the Professors